Gravitational form factors of the proton from near-threshold vector meson photoproduction: Introduction

-\textit{ Introduction.---} The structure of hadrons, the bound states of strong interactions, is conveniently probed by exploring the other fundamental forces: electromagnetic, weak, and gravitational interactions.
+The structure of hadrons, the bound states of strong interactions, is conveniently probed by exploring the other fundamental forces: electromagnetic, weak, and gravitational interactions.
 For the proton's overall properties, both electromagnetic and weak form factors can be well determined, while our understanding on gravitational form factors (GFFs) is inadequate.
-The GFFs provide critical information about the fundamental properties: mass $M$, spin $J$, and the $D$ term, and offer direct access to the proton's internal structure, including its mass, spin and mechanical properties of the proton \cite{Kharzeev:2021qkd,Polyakov:2018zvc,Polyakov:2002yz}.
+As the gravity couples to matter via the energy-momentum tensor (EMT), the distributions of energy, angular momentum, and various mechanical properties can be obtained from the matrix elements of EMT \cite{Kobzarev:1962wt,Pagels:1966zza}.
+These properties are encoded in the GFFs.
+Concretely, the GFFs provide critical information about the fundamental properties: mass $M$, spin $J$, and the Druck term ($D$ term), and offer direct access to the proton's internal structure \cite{Kharzeev:2021qkd,Polyakov:2018zvc,Polyakov:2002yz}.
 The sum GFFs, which are divided into quark and gluon contributions, are measurable quantities defined purely for the total system, providing information on the quantum origin of mass and the internal dynamics of the proton.

 The mass and pressure distributions in the proton are constructed from the $A$-term and $D$-term GFFs.
 However, besides the precise measurement of the proton mass and the quark $D$-term extracted from deeply virtual Compton scattering (DVCS) experiment \cite{Burkert:2018bqq}, the complete information on the proton GFFs is very meager.
 Recently, one study obtained the $D$-term under the assumptions of the quark and gluon $D$-term is the same, as there is no information on the gluon $D$-term from experiment \cite{Burkert:2018bqq}.
-On the other hand, the quark and gluon contributions to $D$-term have been researched using lattice quantum chromodynamics (LQCD) \cite{Shanahan:2018nnv,Shanahan:2018pib,Pefkou:2021fni}, enhancing our understanding of the proton GFFs.
+On the other hand, the quark and gluon contributions to $D$-term have been researched using lattice quantum chromodynamics (LQCD) \cite{Shanahan:2018nnv,Shanahan:2018pib,Pefkou:2021fni,Hackett:2023rif}, enhancing our understanding of the proton GFFs.
 To date, the exact value of $D$-term, which varies with the squared momentum transfer $t$, remains a subject of ongoing research.